Domestic Violence Defense Lawyers

 Just being charged with domestic violence in Florida can have significant damaging consequences.
 Charges cannot be expunged from your record, and even if you were acquitted, they would remain on your criminal record forever.

-Penalties for a Domestic Violence Charge in Florida
+Penalties for A Domestic Violence Charge in Florida

-If you are convicted of domestic violence, possible penalties include five days served in county jail, imprisonment in Florida state prison, or a minimum of one-year probation or community service.
+If you are convicted of domestic violence, possible penalties include five days served in county jail, Florida state prison, or a minimum of one-year probation or community service.
 You must complete a Batterers Intervention Program of between 26 and 29 weeks.

 Misdemeanor Domestic Violence Offenses

-• First-degree misdemeanors are punishable by up to a year in jail and a $1,000 fine.
+These sentences range from a maximum of sixty days to one year.
+First-degree misdemeanors are punishable by up to a year in jail and a $1,000 fine.
+Second-degree misdemeanors are punishable by up to 60 days in prison and a $500 fine.

 Felony Domestic Violence Charges